Meet July, the hottest month yet

 “There’s basically now no sea ice left within 200 miles of Alaska,” the National Weather Service’s Rick Thoman told Climate Central.
 At the start of the month, the volume of sea ice across the Arctic was the lowest ever measured.

 In Europe, a persistent heatwave earned the name “Lucifer.”
 Spain recorded its hottest July day ever, with temperatures reaching 109 degrees F, and a drought in Italy prompted widespread water rationing.
-On its hottest day in history, Shanghai, China saw a spike in fights and traffic accidents that the state-run media blamed on the heat.
+On its hottest day in history, Shanghai, China, saw a spike in fights and traffic accidents that the state-run media blamed on the heat.
 Temperatures exceeding 120 degrees F in Saudi Arabia prompted one engineer to invent an air-conditioned umbrella.

 This is climate change in action.
 Rising temperatures are the best-predicted consequence of more greenhouse gas emissions.
 A recent study showed that 82 percent of locally record-hot days worldwide can be linked to climate change, but on the bigger, planetary scale, the evidence is even clearer: The most recent global assessment of climate science said that human-caused warming is now “unequivocal.”